20+ Up-to-date Affiliate Marketing Statistics for 2023

-6. Affiliate marketing spend is estimated to reach $8.2 billion dollars in 2022
+8. Affiliate marketing spend was estimated to reach $8.2 billion dollars in 2022

-The affiliate industry is projected to hit $8.2 billion dollars in 2022 in the United States alone, and there are several key reasons for it.
+The affiliate industry was projected to hit $8.2 billion dollars in 2022 in the United States alone, and there are several key reasons for it.

 For one, content marketing is time consuming, so for product-based businesses, outsourcing promotional work to talented content creators is a great ROI.